-Johannesburg - Ninety-seven people were arrested for offences related to Wednesday's general elections, acting Government Communication and Information System CEO Phumla Williams
+Johannesburg - Ninety-seven people were arrested for offences related to Wednesday's general elections, acting Government Communication and Information System CEO Phumla Williams said.

 Nonetheless, government was satisfied that Wednesday's general elections were peaceful, she said in a statement.